 Chronological order with date and customer name – 20210430-CN-01, 20210430-CN-02, 20210430-CN-03 (yyyy/mm/dd-customer name-unique sequence number).

-Basically, whichever invoice structure you follow, the sequential number should always come at the end as it will easy to differentiate each invoice and track.
+Whichever invoice structure you follow, the sequential number should always come at the end as it will be easy to differentiate each invoice and track.

 What if you want to change your invoice number series?